Quackinator3000/Custom-VRchat/README.md

 A collection of Python projects

 ## Projects

 ### Hello.py
 Self explanitory

-### Blackjack
+### Primes.py
-A code to play Blackjack in the terminal!
+A program to find all prime numbers from 1 to 1,000,000 (Warning: runs slower than mollases down a hill in canada.)